HituziANDO/md2xls/README.md

 md2xls reads a Markdown file, parses its structure, and produces a styled Excel workbook.
 This is useful when you need to share design documents, specifications, or other technical content as Excel files -- a common requirement in organizations where Markdown is used for authoring but Excel is expected for delivery or review.

-The tool preserves document structure including headings with auto-numbering, tables, code blocks, blockquotes, images, links (as Excel hyperlinks), and lists, rendering each element with appropriate Excel styling.
-HTML entities are automatically decoded.
+The tool preserves document structure including headings with auto-numbering, tables (with rich text formatting in cells), code blocks, blockquotes, images, links and autolinks (as Excel hyperlinks), and lists, rendering each element with appropriate Excel styling.
+Inline formatting (bold, italic, strikethrough, code font) is rendered as Excel Rich Text.
+HTML entities and comments are automatically handled.

 ## Installation